Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Background

-The relationships between three different representations of a complex-valued process -- Cartesian ($X/Y$), complex ($Z/Z^*$) and rotary ($Z^+/Z^-$) -- are presented in Table~\ref{Table:RealComplex}.
-The derivations can be found in Section~\ref{SM:Derivations} of the appendix.
-Note that relationships involving $Z^+/Z^-$ do not hold at frequency $\omega=0$, as the energy at this frequency is divided between the two rotary components -- these specific relationships can also be found in the appendix.
-The rotary components are defined only for positive frequencies as they are analytic and hence equal to zero for negative frequencies.
-The relationships between the Cartesian and complex/rotary representations are nontrivial, and highlight some of the differences between working with bivariate and complex-valued data.
+This then provides a direct mapping between $\{S_{++}(\omega),S_{--}(\omega),S_{+-}(\omega)\}$ and $\{S_{ZZ}(\omega),R_{ZZ}(\omega)\}$.
+Furthermore, by combining~\eqref{eq:B2C} and \eqref{eq:C2PM} we also arrive at transformations between $\{S_{XX}(\omega),S_{YY}(\omega),S_{XY}(\omega)\}$ and $\{S_{++}(\omega),S_{--}(\omega),S_{+-}(\omega)\}$.
+These are provided in Table~\ref{Table:RealComplex} for $\omega>0$.
+Our choice to make $Z^-(t)$ analytic simplifies the representations, as the rotary components are defined only for nonnegative frequencies, such that all the spectral densities in $\bm{S}_\pm(\omega)$ are zero for negative frequencies.
+The relationships between the bivariate and complex/rotary representations are nontrivial, and highlight some of the differences between working with bivariate and complex-valued data.
 We will refer to Table~\ref{Table:RealComplex} in future sections to provide more intuition and simplify calculations.
-Similar expressions relating the covariance (and relation) sequences of each representation can be found from Table~\ref{Table:RealComplex} using inverse Fourier transforms.

-Sometimes the decomposition is made slightly differently, such that $Z^+$ is analytic and the second component is defined to be anti-analytic, i.e. have a spectrum only defined on negative frequencies.
-We prefer our representation, and consider it more natural as we then only need to specify a covariance structure between $Z^+$ and $Z^-$, as the relation sequence is zero everywhere, in contrast to \cite{walden2009testing} for example.

-At first the division in equation~\eqref{eq:zpluszminus} may seem artificial and opaque.
-One might argue that representing a bivariate time series as complex-valued is unnecessarily complicated, making the inclusion of {\em two} extra complex-valued processes seem yet more redundant.
-We shall see that splitting up a process into two components in this way is natural, as it divides the process into forward rotating and reverse rotating phasors, as is clear from equation~\eqref{eq:zpluszminus}.
-The rotary decomposition has been used as a modelling tool for many years and across many applications, as detailed in Section 1.9 in~\cite{schreier2010statistical}.